htcondor/htcondor/docs/grid-computing/connecting-pools-with-flocking.rst

 :index:`flocking` :index:`flocking<single: flocking; HTCondor>`

-Flocking is HTCondor’s way of allowing jobs that cannot immediately run within the pool of machines where the job was submitted to instead run on a different HTCondor pool.
+Flocking is HTCondor's way of allowing jobs that cannot immediately run within the pool of machines where the job was submitted to instead run on a different HTCondor pool.
 If a machine within HTCondor pool A can send jobs to be run on HTCondor pool B, then we say that jobs from